GrottoPress/shield/docs/05-USER.md

      # ...
      include Shield::UpdateUser

-     # By default, *Shield* sets the status of all logins to
+     # By default, *Shield* marks all logins as inactive,
-     # `Ended` to mark them as inactive, when password changes,
-     # without deleting them.
+     # when password changes, without deleting them.
      #
      # Enable this to delete them from the database instead.
      #